Parents, Never Tell Your Children These Things

 - If you must compliment them, be specific

 We have inherited the basic blueprint of how to raise and treat our children from our parents.
 Even if you think to yourself, "I will never say this phrase to my child", you may end up blurting it out in some situations, simply because it is so ingrained into your mind.
-But, according to child psychologists, many classic expressions that get repeated down the generations actually teach harmful lessons to children.
-Better alternatives exist, and all you need to incorporate them into your parenting is a little knowledge and a healthy dose of persistence.
+But many classic expressions that get repeated down the generations actually teach harmful lessons to children.
+Better alternatives exist, and all you need to do is incorporate them into your parenting skills.
+A little knowledge and a healthy dose of persistence can go a long way.
 So, here are three things that you should never tell your children:

 Also read: Dear Parent, Here's How You Can Talk To Your Children About Periods